 The Scorecard Problem.

-If the first essay in this series named the borrowed word that has been quietly reshaping the Church — flourishing — and the second named the mechanism by which a misaligned aim drifts an organization away from its mission, this one is about the single most powerful instrument of either drift or recovery you have at your disposal: the scorecard.
+If you’ve been reading along in this series, you’ll recognize where we are.
+If not, here’s the short version.
+The first article named a borrowed word that has been quietly reshaping the Church — flourishing.
+The second piece traced how a misaligned aim slowly drifts an organization away from its mission.
+This one is about the single most powerful instrument of either drift or recovery you have at your disposal: the scorecard.
+By scorecard, I mean the running set of numbers and signals an organization uses to tell itself how it’s doing — whether that shows up as a polished dashboard, a board-meeting report, or a back-of-the-envelope list a senior pastor jots down each Monday.

-It is also the instrument leaders are most likely to underestimate.
-Strategy gets the boardroom.
-Structure gets the consultants.
-The scorecard, in most organizations, gets a fancy UI or perhaps just a simple spreadsheet, then a monthly or quarterly review, and very little serious theological or strategic attention.
-To put it bluntly, that is a mistake of historic proportions.
+The scorecard is also what leaders are most likely to underestimate.
+Strategy gets the boardroom and the executive team.
+Structure gets the consultants and the org-chart redesigns.
+But the scorecard?
+In most organizations it receives a fancy UI or perhaps just a simple spreadsheet, a monthly or quarterly review, and very little serious theological or strategic attention.
+That is a mistake of historic proportions.

 Where most scorecards actually come from